peterlulu666/CProgrammingTutorialGitbook/Function.md

     - Variables declared outside the function are unknown to the function.
 * Global variable
     - A global variable is a variable that is declared outside all functions.
     - A global variable can be used in all functions.
+    - Let's say that the first function is main() and additional functions are defined after main().
+The variables declared         above main() are global variables.